ToxicGLaDOS/FloppyMidiLang/README.md

 This "language" is very simple and cannot currently support very much.
 Currently there is no support for playing multiple notes at the same time, note volume, audio channels and much more.
 This "language" is only intended to be used as a way to create SendMIDI code for single notes at a time.

-The program takes 4 arugments.
+The program takes 5 arugments.
+1. Name of the device to output to
-1. Length of a quarter note in milliseconds
+2. Length of a quarter note in milliseconds
-2. Length of pauses between notes in milliseconds
+3. Length of pauses between notes in milliseconds
-3. Relative path to input file
+4. Relative path to input file
-4. Relative path to output file
+5. Relative path to output file

 # Syntax:
 (Note as a letter)(Flat or Sharp)(Octave) (Quarter note multiplier)